Abraham Lincoln endured a steady stream of failure and defeat before becoming President of the United States.

 1854: Ran for Senate of the United States — lost.

-This is both misleading and inaccurate.
+This statement is both misleading and inaccurate.
 Lincoln did not “seek” the vice-presidential nomination at the 1856 Republican national convention in Philadelphia; his name was put into nomination by the Illinois delegation after most national delegates were already committed to other candidates.
 (Lincoln himself was back in Illinois, not at the convention, and did not know he had been nominated until friends brought him the news.)
-Nonetheless, in an informal ballot, Lincoln received 110 votes out of 363, not at all a bad showing for someone who was little known outside his home state.
+Nonetheless, in an informal ballot, Lincoln received

 1858: Ran for U.S. Senate again — again he lost.

 Again, Lincoln was not directly campaigning for a Senate seat, although it was a foregone conclusion that he would be the Republicans’ choice to take Stephen Douglas’ U.S. Senate seat if his party won control of the Illinois state legislature.
 Lincoln actually bested Douglas in the sense that Republican legislative candidates statewide received slightly over 50% of the popular vote, but the Republicans failed to gain control of the state legislature, and Douglas therefore retained his seat in the Senate.

 1860: Elected president of the United States.